-“The battle between DeNofa and Waldin was very hotly contested with both drivers laying down aggressive runs,” Rahimi, said.
-“Both drivers are very aggressive and very skilled and both of their cars are set up extremely well and are very powerful.”
+“The battle between DeNofa and Waldin was very hotly contested with both drivers laying down aggressive runs,” said Mike.
+“Both drivers are really aggressive and very skilled, and both of their cars are set up extremely well.”

 The top three drivers make their way around the track and park in front of the stands.
 Champagne is popped and the champions joyfully aim and attack each other like children with super-soakers.